JNaeemGitonga/arithmetik/README.md

 # Arithmetik

 ### About
-#### This is one of my first contributions to the opensource community that I have undertaken to learn how to create an NPM package.
+#### This is one of my first contributions to the open source community that I have undertaken to learn how to create an NPM package.
 It is experimental and is used to build skills in learning a new technology.
 This package will allow users to perform basic arithmatic and algebra processes with minimal code.
 ENJOY!